autonomouse/darrenhoyland.github.io/README.md

 The source directory ('markdown' in the example, above) can be changed by editing the properties.json.
 You can also change the root from '/', used for websites hosted on a server, to 'file:///home/path/to/local/directory', which is useful if you wish to use PyQuo as a private journal.

 If you wish to generate a website and are looking for a way to host it, one option is to add your website address to the CNAME file and follow the instructions [here](https://pages.github.com/).

+To generate your site, run `./scripts/generate_website.py` and an index.html page will be generated, along with each entry in it's individual category.